Kakatiya Institute of Technology and Science: History

 Started as an undergraduate institution, KITSW is a full-fledged postgraduate institution with nine B.Tech. programs, and seven postgraduate programs.
 Six academic departments are recognized as the research centres by the NIT Warangal & Kakatiya University, Warangal to offer doctoral programs.

 The campus is now Wi-Fi enabled and OFC connected with 40 Mbit/s internet bandwidth.

 The undergraduate programs (with an intake of 900 per year from 2017–18) leading to B.Tech are Civil Engineering (120), Computer Science & Engineering (180), Electrical & Electronics Engineering (120), Electronics & Instrumentation Engineering (60), Electronics & Communication Engineering (180), Information Technology (60) and Mechanical Engineering (180).Two more programs Computer Science & Engineering, Networks (60) and Electronics Communication and Instrumentation Engineering (60) were added from the academic year of 2019.
 The postgraduate programs (with an intake of 247 per year from 2012–13) leading to M.Tech are Structural & Construction Engineering (24), Design Engineering (24), Digital Communication (25), Software Engineering (36), VLSI & Embedded System Design (18), MCA (60) and MBA (60).
 The total number of research scholars working in the research centres of this institute is 42.

 Campus and location

-The KITS campus covers 65 acres with a lush green atmosphere.
+The KITS campus covers 65 acres.
 It is located in Hasanparthy of Hasanparthy mandal, opposite to Yerragattu Hillock in the Warangal district of Telangana, India.
-PIN: 506015.